arunsabaratnam99/ShortPathAssignment/README.md

 # ShortPathAssignment
-Using breadth-first search in order to find the shortest path to exit a maze and finds the shortest length that the program must take
+Using breadth-first search in order to find the shortest path to exit a maze and finds the length of the minimum path.